macconnolly/AL-Pro/PROJECT_PLAN.md

 ## Next Steps
 - Capture household feedback on the new Implementation_2 automations (movie bridge thresholds, sunset nudge levels, skip toggle cadence) and tune defaults accordingly.
-- Ship an upcoming-alarm sensor once the Sonos coordinator begins exposing anchor metadata to dashboards. *(Tracked in `KNOWN_ISSUES.md`.)*
+- Observe holiday/presence automation behaviour through the season and calibrate timing offsets or group membership as needed.
-- Expand Lovelace examples that pair analytics sensors with the new scripts and automations (README stack published; collect feedback for graphing/alert refinements). *(Tracked in `KNOWN_ISSUES.md` item 3.)*
+- Expand Lovelace examples that pair analytics sensors with the new scripts and automations (README stack published; collect feedback for graphing/alert refinements).